bnzk/djangocms-misc/README.md

 Yet implemented on `develop` branch only!

 ### Autopublisher

-WARNING: very experimental.
+- WARNING: experimental
+- cheat the cms, so that you'll never have a difference between draft und published version, as every change is always published automatically (experimental, for plugins and pages for now, but probably all we need).

 Goal: Make the "Publish Page changes" non existent, so draft and live version are always the same.
 With every change made in content or pages, publish the page(s) automagically.
 Using cms signals, this is more or less implemented, but still heavily experimental.